Signs and symptoms of multiple sclerosis: Emotional

-Fatigue is very common and disabling in MS with a close relationship to depressive symptomatology.
-When depression is reduced fatigue also tends to reduce and it is recommended that patients should be evaluated for depression before other therapeutic approaches are used.
-In a similar way other factors such as disturbed sleep, chronic pain, poor nutrition, or even some medications can all contribute to fatigue and medical professionals are encouraged to identify and modify them.
-There are also different medications used to treat fatigue; such as amantadine, or pemoline; as well as psychological interventions of energy conservation; but their effects are small and for these reasons fatigue is a difficult symptom to manage.
-Fatigue has also been related to specific brain areas in MS using magnetic resonance imaging.

 Internuclear ophthalmoplegia

 Internuclear ophthalmoplegia is a disorder of conjugate lateral gaze.
 The affected eye shows impairment of adduction.
 The partner eye diverges from the affected eye during abduction, producing diplopia; during extreme abduction, compensatory nystagmus can be seen in the partner eye.
 Diplopia means double vision while nystagmus is involuntary eye movement characterized by alternating smooth pursuit in one direction and a saccadic movement in the other direction.

 Internuclear ophthalmoplegia occurs when MS affects a part of the brain stem called the medial longitudinal fasciculus, which is responsible for communication between the two eyes by connecting the abducens nucleus of one side to the oculomotor nucleus of the opposite side.
 This results in the failure of the medial rectus muscle to contract appropriately, so that the eyes do not move equally (called disconjugate gaze).

 Different drugs as well as optic compensatory systems and prisms can be used to improve these symptoms.

 Surgery can also be used in some cases for this problem.